datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS01-Load-Understand-Data.md

 yourself but colleageus or collaborators as well.

+    #Metadata Notes
     # column names for variables we are going to use datetime, airt, prec, parr
     # units for quantitative variables: celsius, millimeters, molePerMeterSquared
     # airt and parr are averages of measurements taken every 1 sec; precip is total
       # of 15 min period for quantitative variables missing values are given as NA

 # Metadata Sleuthing
 Questions: Is there information provided here that doesn't match what you see in